SF-RAG: Structure-Fidelity Retrieval-Augmented Generation for Academic Question Answering: Conclusions

 \section{Conclusions}

 In this work, we first demonstrate that the explicit hierarchical structure of academic papers constitutes a low-entropy scaffold.
 This structure fundamentally improves evidence localization and mitigates token misallocation during retrieval-augmented generation.
 In contrast, conventional RAG approaches flatten documents into unstructured chunks.
 These induce a high-entropy retrieval environment, which leads to evidence fragmentation and degraded answer quality under fixed token budgets.
-To address this problem, we propose PT-RAG, a structure-fidelity framework that preserves the native topology of academic documents throughout indexing and retrieval.
-Specifically, we introduce a structure-fidelity PaperTree index that aligns content with native section boundaries and incorporates structure-anchored summaries to anchor local segments to their hierarchical context.
+To address this problem, we propose SF-RAG, a structure-fidelity framework that preserves the native topology of academic documents throughout indexing and retrieval.
+Specifically, we introduce a structure-fidelity index that aligns content with native section boundaries and incorporates structure-anchored summaries to anchor local segments to their hierarchical context.
 We also develop path-guided retrieval that concentrates evidence along coherent root-to-leaf paths under token constraints.
-Extensive experiments on three academic QA benchmarks show that PT-RAG achieves higher answer accuracy, lower section entropy, better evidence alignment, and reduced latency and cost compared to state-of-the-art baselines.
-These results validate that leveraging the low-entropy structure inherent in scholarly writing is a principled and effective strategy for improving retrieval-augmented generation in structured domains.
+Extensive experiments on three academic QA benchmarks show that SF-RAG achieves higher answer accuracy, lower section entropy, better evidence alignment, and reduced latency and cost compared to state-of-the-art baselines.
+These results validate that leveraging the low-entropy structure inherent in scholarly writing is a principled and effective strategy for improving retrieval-augmented generation, providing a methodological foundation for engineering information systems to accurately interpret scientific literature and potentially other hierarchically organized technical documents.